timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 * $$Complexity_{k}$$ is the complexity of System {k}
 * $$NumberOfChanges_{k}$$ are the number of changes that System {k} undergoes during the period of interest.

-Hence to minimise change costs we need to minimise this expression.
+To minimise change costs we need to minimise this expression.

 ### Avoid Change

 Simply avoid Change.

 Irrespective of how complex a system is, if there is no change, then no change related costs are incurred.
-However, real world Organisations, even those with completely static business models, must respond to security patches and component Obsolesces.
+However real world Organisations, even those with static business models, must respond to security patches and component Obsolesces.

-No change strategy also results in an extremely fragile Operational environment.
+A no change strategy also results in an extremely fragile Operational environment.
 When the inevitable unplanned environmental change occurs (i.e. resource failure or Operational error), it is more likely to have a catastrophic effect: i.e. a Black Swan event.

 ### Write Throw Away Code